K546152/debian-dwm-bootstrap/README.md

 # Debian DWM Bootsrap
-Simple script to install DWM on bare minimal Debain 12.
+Simple script to install suckless [DWM](https://dwm.suckless.org/) on bare minimal Debain 12.

 # Prerequisite
 Make sure the user has **sudo** previlidge and the machine has access to the internet.